 What has continued in the writing of the book to interest me more than the strange character of the man who held Germany’s fate in his hands between 1933 and 1945 is the question of how Hitler was possible.

 To search out those motivations and to fuse them with Hitler’s personal contribution to the attainment and expansion of his power to the point where he could determine the fate of millions is the aim of the study.

-Kershaw examines the German society to find his answers, what kind of person Hitler was, wherefore he became the person we all know, and how his unrestricted power in Europe was possible.
-Professor Ian Kershaw examines the German society as a tree, which bore a Nazi regime fruit.
-We can afford ourselves to keep underestimating the meaning of Hitler and simplify his image to the extent of a madman, or an obsessed speaker, or a hobo from Vienna, Bohemian corporal, just fanatic or antisemite.
+Kershaw examines German society to find his answers, what kind of person Hitler was, wherefore he became the person we all know, and how his unrestricted power in Europe was possible.
+Professor Ian Kershaw examines German society as a tree, which bore a Nazi regime’s fruit.
+We can afford to keep underestimating the meaning of Hitler and simplify his image to the extent of a madman, an obsessed speaker, a hobo from Vienna, a Bohemian corporal, or just a fanatic or antisemite.
 The expanded personality of Hitler, according to Kershaw, could only be successfully examined by means of socio-cultural, historical, political, economic, and military aspects.
 In the same respect, these aspects in the 1930s and 1940s could not be studied ignoring Hitler.